groxaxo/chatterbox-vllm2/README.md

 Chatterbox TTS supports **23 languages** including Spanish with automatic language detection.

 **Supported Languages:**

 Arabic (ar), Danish (da), German (de), Greek (el), English (en), **Spanish (es)**, Finnish (fi), French (fr), Hebrew (he), Hindi (hi), Italian (it), Japanese (ja), Korean (ko), Malay (ms), Dutch (nl), Norwegian (no), Polish (pl), Portuguese (pt), Russian (ru), Swedish (sv), Swahili (sw), Turkish (tr), Chinese (zh)

+### Automatic Language Detection Details

+For Open WebUI streaming (and any other client that sends piecemeal text), the server now:
+- Checks Unicode script blocks (e.g., Han, Katakana, Hangul, Cyrillic) to immediately match languages with distinct scripts.
+- Scores special language-specific diacritics (á, é, ç, ğ, å, etc.) to differentiate Latin-based languages.
+- Looks for lightweight stopwords per language when the chunk is short or mostly ASCII.

+If none of the heuristics fire, the system defaults to English, but you can always override with `language_id` or a language-code voice.
+This drastically reduces the “gibberish drift” that occurred when Spanish text was accidentally forced through the English token stream.

 ### Language-Specific Usage

 ```bash
 # Spanish with language code